North Cheyenne Cañon Park: History

 General William Jackson Palmer donated land to establish the park, along with other Colorado Springs parks, such as Monument Valley Park, Bear Creek Cañon Park, Palmer Park, Pioneer Square (South) Park, and Prospect Lake.
 He donated a total of 1,270 acres of land.
 The land donated by Palmer for North Cheyenne Cañon Park included Silver Cascade Falls, Helen Hunt Falls, North Cheyenne Cañon Road and other land in North Cheyenne Cañon.
 The city purchased 640 acres in North Cheyenne Cañon after citizens of Colorado Springs voted for the measure in 1885.
 The cañon was considered by the Park Commission to be "by far the grandest and most popular of all the beautiful cañons near the city."

 Overview

 North Cheyenne Cañon Park is located at 2110 N. Cheyenne Cañon Road.
 The 1,276.9 acre park includes Helen Hunt Falls, Starsmore Visitor and Nature Center, Silver Cascade Falls and the White Fir Botanical Reserve.

 There are 56 mi of trails for hiking, horseback riding and mountain biking and a scenic drive.
 Picnic areas are throughout the park with one large group shelter available by reservation.

 A dirt parking lot at the top of the cañon provides access to trail heads, mountain biking paths, and Gold Camp Road.
-It is important to note that parking in the lot is often limited and access to Gold Camp Road and High Drive is blocked to vehicles, but hikers and bikers may pass.
+Parking in the lot is often limited and access to Gold Camp Road and High Drive is blocked to vehicles, but hikers and bikers may pass.
 Leading up to the parking lot is a series of pull-offs which may be of use when the dirt lot is full.